1989 Dodge B250 Ram Van 3/4-ton Van 5.2L 318 in3

 Stuck in the office too much,

-and not enjoying the outdoors enough, I haven't driven the van for a
+and not enjoying the outdoors enough, and doing huge job commute distances, I haven't driven the van for a

 while.
 I took it out to drive it around the block.
 It was